dinhanhx/Automatic_Speaker_Recognition/source_code/README.md

 ## Create folder

 Create a folder in `source_code` folder with your name such as `VDA` folder.
 This will be where you will train your own model.
+Also where you keep your own source code as a proof that you have done something.

 ## Carry out